Skip to main content

 None of the options I discussed in this list are intrinsically better than the others; the best for you will depend on your industry, business size, vendor and supplier relationships, and the features you prefer.

-Whatever your preference, the list above surely has one that’s a great fit for your business.
-Many offer free trials and demos, so don’t be afraid to try a few of them before you buy.
+Whatever your preference, the list above ought to have one or more that could be a great fit for your business—Many offer free trials and demos, so don’t be afraid to try a few of them before you buy.

 By Simon Litt